-The net \$0.3 million increase in cash and cash equivalents for the year ended December 31, 2019 was attributable to cash provided by operating and investing activities offset by cash used in financing activities.
-Cash provided by operating activities of \$3.1 million included non-cash expense add backs for depreciation and amortization and share-based compensation expense totaling \$5.9 million.
-This increase was partially offset by a net loss for the period of \$3.5 million and changes in our working capital that used net cash of \$1.4 million.
-Cash provided by investing activities of \$2.3 million included net sales of marketable securities of \$8.3 million, partially offset by the \$5 million payment to Theravance as part of the acquisition of Vibativ and the addition to intangibles of \$0.8 million.
-Our financing activities included a net repayment of \$1.5 million under our line of credit net and \$3.5 million in cash used to repurchase shares of our common stock.
+The net \$3.5 million decrease in cash and cash equivalents for the year ended December 31, 2020 was attributable to cash used by investing and financing activities partially offset by cash provided by operating activities.
+Cash provided by operating activities of \$5.4 million included non-cash expense add backs for depreciation and amortization and share-based compensation expense totaling \$5.8 million and changes in our working capital that provided net cash of \$5.4 million.
+The cash provided by operating activities included \$3.5 million provided by discontinued operations.
+This increase was partially offset by a net loss for the period of \$6.6 million.
+Cash used by investing activities of \$1.8 million was the result of additions to intangibles of \$2.0 million, which included the payment of \$1.0 million for product rights, additions to property and equipment of \$0.1 million and partially offset by proceeds from the surrender of life insurance of \$0.5 million.
+Our financing activities included a net repayment of \$3.5 million under our line of credit net, \$1.9 million in cash used to repurchase shares of our common stock as well as the \$0.8 million used for the repurchase of a portion of CET's shares.